alinvlad05/Git-Basics/README.md

  The signed tag being pulled is not stored in the integrator's repository, not as a <br/>
 tag object.
 Its content is stored, hidden, in a merge commit.
 This is done so as to <br/>
 not pollute the tag namespace with a large number of such working tags.<br/>

+ # The graduation, or progressive-stability branches workflow <br/>
+ In such situation, one would have at least three integration branches.
+There would <br/>
+be one branch for the ongoing maintenance work (containing only bug fixes to the <br/>
+last version), to create minor releases.
+One branch for stable work to create major <br/>
+releases; this branch can also be used for nightly stable builds.
+And last, one branch <br/>
+for ongoing development, possibly unstable.<br/>
+ You can use this workflow as it is, with only graduation branches, and no other types <br/>
+of branches.
+You commit bug fixes on the maintenance branch and merge it into <br/>
+the stable branch and development branch, if necessary.
+You create revisions with <br/>
+the well-tested work on the stable branch, merging it into the development branch <br/>
+when needed (for example, if the new work depends on them).
+You put the work in <br/>
+progress, possibly unstable, on the development branch.
+During normal development, <br/>
+you never merge less stable into more stable branches, otherwise you would decrease <br/>
+their stability.
+It is always more stable into less stable.<br/>
+ In the pure graduation branches workflow, one would create minor releases (with bug fixes) <br/>
+ out of the maintenance branch.
+Major releases (with new features) are <br/>
+created out of the stable-work branch.
+After a major release, the stable-work branch <br/>
+is merged into the maintenance branch to begin supporting the new release that was <br/>
+just created.
+At this point also, an unstable (development) branch can be merged into <br/>
+a stable one.
+This is the only time when merging upstream, which means merging <br/>
+less stable branches into more stable branches, should be done.<br/>

+ # The topic branches workflow<br/>
+ The idea behind the topic branches workflow is to create a separate short-lived <br/>
+branch for each topic, so that all the commits belonging to a given topic <br/>
+ (all the steps in its development) are kept together.
+The purpose of each topic branch is  <br/>
+a development of the new feature, or a creation of a bug fix.<br/>
+ In the topic branches workflow (also called the feature branches workflow), you <br/>
+have are at least two different types of branches.
+First, there needs to be at least one <br/>
+permanent (or just long-lived) integration branch.
+This type of branches is used purely <br/>
+for merging.
+Integration branches are public.<br/>
+   Second, there are separate short-lived temporary feature branches, each intended for <br/>
+the development of a topic or the creation of a bug fix.
+They are used to carry all the <br/>
+steps, and only the steps required in the development of a feature or a fix; a unit  <br/>
+of work for a developer.
+These branches can be deleted after the feature or the  <br/>
+bug fix is merged.
+Topic branches are usually private and are often not present in <br/>
+public repositories.<br/>